fmunirWorld/planetary/README.md

 ```
 docker-compose up --build -d
 ```
-It will build the image for each service and run their containers.
+It will build the image for each service mentioned in `docker-compose.yml` file and run their containers in detached mode.
 ### Create databases
 Once Docker build images completes and services are up & running, you need to create database for each application.
 1. List all the running containers